spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/cluster-profiles.md

 ## Profile Layers

 Each profile layer provides a specific functionality.
-Profile layers can be packs, Helm Charts, or manifests, as described in the table.
+Profile layers can be packs, Helm Charts, or custom manifests, as described in the table.

 | **Layer** | **Description** |
 |-----------|---------------------------|